Selling To Hospitals

 Competitors' Matrix- A competitive matrix is an analysis tool that helps you establish your company's competitive advantage.
 Begin a chart type or list of columns and be sure to be honest here.

-Getting started with finding independent reps and distributors: Check out a few listings that are publicly available where you can see how others are aligning with team members to start selling their products into the hospital setting.
+Getting started with finding independent reps and distributors: Check out a few listings of Opportunities for independent reps and distributors that are publicly available where you can see how others are aligning with team members to start selling their products into the hospital setting.
 Be sure to post your sales opportunity today to begin selling your products to hospitals.
-Align with highly qualified medical sales reps: Opportunities for independent reps and distributors

 Planning steps for small businesses to sell their products or services to hospitals